MasWag/arith_homfa/doc/README.md

 cmake --build build --target developer_manual
 ```

-HTML output is placed at `build/doc/developer_manual/html/index.html`.
-The target is available only when `doxygen` is on your `PATH`, and the published version is refreshed by GitHub Actions alongside the MkDocs site.
+The HTML output is written to `build/doc/developer_manual/html/index.html`.
+The target is created only when `doxygen` is available in your `PATH`.